thejoyoflife/CKAD-prep-minikube/practice/README.md

    ```bash
    k get pods -l 'env,env notin (dev,prod) -L env
    ```
-   This ensures that `env` label is present along with satisfying the other condition.
+   This ensures that `env` label is present in the pods along with satisfying the other condition.

    *
    ```bash